+By means of a backtest we compare the performance of our new procedure to forecast distributions of sales growth rates to the performance of the benchmark approach by \cite{maubcal15} and the typical practice of using industry classifications, here the first two and three digits of SIC, respectively.
+We include three (hyper) parameters in the backtest where all methods depend on the number of past years to use for reference class construction and only our new procedure depends additionally on the predictor variable as well as the size of the reference class (see Table \ref{tab:parameters}).
+Forecast horizons investigated are one, three, five and 10 years.

 The parameter window $w$ defines the number of past years to provide candidates of historical observations to construct a reference class.
 All observations from this window period with known outcomes, i.e. firms with available $h$-year future sales growth, are candidates for the reference class.
-Thus, given an initial case firm $i$ at time $t$ the parameters $w$ and $h$ determine the years of historical data to provide candidates, namely starting in $t - h - w + 1$ and ending in $t - h$ (assuming that at time $t$ all information of the financial year $t$ is available).
-That means we consider all firms $j$ at times $s$, where $t-h-w+1 \leq s \leq t-h$ and the predictor variable and $h$-year sales growth are available, as candidates for the initial case's reference class.
+In order to backtest out-of-sample, given an initial case firm $i$ at time $t$, the parameters $w$ and $h$ determine the years of historical data to serve as candidates, namely starting in $t - h - w + 1$ and ending in $t - h$ (assuming that at time $t$ all information of the financial year $t$ is available).
+That means we consider all firms $j$ at times $s$ as candidates for the initial case's reference class, where $t-h-w+1 \leq s \leq t-h$ and the predictor variable and $h$-year sales growth are available.